Author ¶

 syntax

-can hopefully match the function argument notation,
+should ideally match the function argument notation.

 When the mixin is resolved, the output of the mixin is inserted where the apply rule was called: